SGNL Policy Snippet Reference

 Creating Policy Snippets

 Policy Snippets are objects in SGNL that group Policy Snippet Versions.
 Policy Snippets are able to be created and partially updated after creation, however Policy Snippets are not able to be deleted once created.
-APIs are available to create and manage Policy Snippets.

-In order to create a Policy Snippet, you must specify:
+In order to create a Policy Snippet,

 Creating Policy Snippet Versions

+In order to use a Policy Snippet, it must have at least one Policy Snippet Versions.
 Snippet Versions leverage SGNL’s Graph Directory for fast, efficient, and simplified evaluation.
 In order to create Policy Snippet Versions against entities in the graph, SGNL makes use of Nodes, Relationships, and Conditions to pattern match in the graph.

 Common Fields